 The Yale Bassett Award honors the legacy of Ebenezer Bassett (1833-1908).
 Born into a Native American (Schaghticoke) and African American family nearly two hundred years ago, Ebenezer Bassett excelled at the Connecticut Normal School (now Central Connecticut State) and at Yale, where he pursued courses in mathematics and classics in the 1850s.
 Bassett subsequently became an influential educator, an abolitionist, and a public servant with a national and international vision.
 He was named consul general to Haiti and chargé d’affaires to the Dominican Republic; he gained a hemispheric understanding of racial politics; and he served as Haiti’s consul in New York City.

-Winners will receive a book selected by the faculty of the Yale Center for the Study of Race, Indigeneity, and Transnational Migration and, they will be invited to a gathering during their senior years hosted by the RITM Center at Yale in October 2018.
+Winners will receive a book selected by the faculty of the Yale Center for the Study of Race, Indigeneity, and Transnational Migration and, they will be invited to a gathering on Yale’s campus, hosted by the Center, in October 2018.